qa160/MyBookings_Playwright_E2E_TestAutomation/ReadMe.md

 #### Improvements

-Credentials can be stored in env. files
+Credentials can be stored in environment variables or configuration files.

 #### Reason behind my choice of technologies